 As the tenth largest foreign banking organization by assets in the U.S. and a leading global financial institution, Scotiabank is known for its quality of integrity, client service, and a large suite of products and services.

-Resilient operations, strong asset quality, expense discipline, and digital acceleration should drive Scotiabank’s future growth.
+The U.S. is also forecast to grow rapidly than Canada.
 The bank’s diversified exposure to high-quality banking markets also positions it well for strong growth potential and superior returns.